scimad/zurich-road/qt-basic/README.md

 ```

 * In addition to all these, sometimes, you might need to make sure that the `CMAKE_PREFIX_PATH` is pointing to directory where your `Qt5Config.cmake` is located in your `Qt5` installation.

+Also, for the record, here's link to someone else's [Qt-CMake-HelloWorld](https://github.com/jasondegraw/Qt-CMake-HelloWorld).